Shimanga/Zambia-Soya-Beans-Export-Pulse/README.md

-# Zambia Soya Beans Export Pulse (2021–2022)
+# Zambia Soya Bean Export Analysis 2021–2022 | Market Trends & Prices

-This repository supports the analysis and insights from the *Zambia’s Soya Beans Export Pulse* report, covering export volumes, destination markets, price trends, and local versus export value dynamics.

-The analysis uses a combination of:
-- **Excel** for production and competitor data,
-- **Tableau** for export volume trends,
-- **Python** for export price analysis,
-- **Excel/Table views** for local vs export price comparisons.
+This report provides a detailed analysis of Zambia’s soya bean exports between 2021 and 2022.
+It evaluates export volumes, pricing trends, regional production, and local market returns, offering actionable insights for farmers, agribusinesses, and trade analysts.
+The analysis uses Python, Tableau, and Excel to generate data-driven visuals and scenario comparisons, supporting evidence-based decisions in agricultural trade and production strategy.

 The goal is to present a structured, data-driven perspective on Zambia’s soya bean export performance over the 2021–2022 period and contextualize it within local market conditions.
 The core question driving this analysis is: **Does exporting soya beans offer better returns for Zambian farmers and agribusinesses than selling locally?**